DatabyClara/Sales_analysis/README.md

 To determine which game attributes (e.g., genre, platform, review scores) most significantly affect sales, enabling predictions of future hits and more effective, data-driven marketing strategies.

 ### Results:
-- Impact of Reviews on Sales: Critic scores show a strong positive correlation with total sales across Wii, PS2, and PS4, while user scores are less predictive
+- **Impact of Reviews on Sales**: Critic scores show a strong positive correlation with total sales across Wii, PS2, and PS4, while user scores are less predictive
-- Genre Influence on Revenue: Action, sports, and shooter genres consistently generate higher sales.
+- **Genre Influence on Revenue**: Action, sports, and shooter genres consistently generate higher sales.
-- Platform and Lifecycle Trends: Analysis of historical data revealed shifts in platform popularity over time, with PS2 peaking earlier and PS4 expected to remain relevant in 2017, reflecting typical 10-year game lifecycles.
+- **Platform and Lifecycle Trends**: Analysis of historical data revealed shifts in platform popularity over time, with PS2 peaking earlier and PS4 expected to remain relevant in 2017, reflecting typical 10-year game lifecycles.

 ### Tools & Languages Used:
 - Languages: Python